emissary-ingress/emissary/user-guide/with-istio.md

 ---

+**This document refers to Ambassador 0.10 and earlier!
+Contact us [on Gitter](https://gitter.im/datawire/ambassador) if you're trying to use Ambassador 0.11 in Istio.**

+(Yes, this documentation will be updated soon.)

+---

 Are you looking to run Ambassador without Istio?
 You probably want to check out the [Getting Started](getting-started.md) guide for Ambassador alone.

 ---